retry51776/notes/psychology/nervous.md

 > Glial are involved in processes such as neurogenesis (generation of new neurons), neuronal migration, and synapse formation.

+> can NOT progagate Action Potentials
+> graded response

 > 60 billion glia to 16 billion neurons within the cortex, but only 16 billion glia to 69 billion neurons in the cerebellum.
 >
 - Glial Cell Tumors `most common brain Tumors`